janithcyapa/swarm_drone/docs/Getting Started.md

 - Perform a **low-altitude hover test** to ensure stability.
 - Gradually increase flight time and altitude to familiarize yourself with the controls.

-Congratulations, your SQARM DRONE is ready for flight!